 In 2023, a public discussion and meetings with stakeholders were held for the following environmental regulations: the National Chemicals Management Strategy 2024-2026, the Draft Law on Nature Protection and the Draft Law on Protection from the Negative Effects of Climate Change and Protection of the Ozone Layer.
-During this year, 9 public invitations/competitions were published for representatives of environmental NGOs,
+During this year, 9 public invitations/competitions were published for representatives of environmental NGOs.

 In the period January - September 2024, the Ministry announced 9 public calls for NGOs to propose candidates for participation in the drafting of regulations in the field of the environment, namely for: 6 regulations in the field of waste management; National biodiversity strategies with action plan; Draft Law on Amendments to the Law on National Parks; Draft Law on Amendments to the Law on Chemicals.
 Consultations of interested non-governmental organizations with the aim of preparing a Sectoral Analysis to determine proposals for priority areas of public interest and necessary funds for financing programs and projects of non-governmental organizations from the Budget in 2025, public consultations for the drafting of the Draft Law on Amendments to the Law on Chemicals were also published, Public call for NGOs to work in the Coordinating Body for improving the management of protected areas of Montenegro; Public invitation to nominate a representative of a non-governmental organization as a member of the commission for the distribution of financial resources in public tenders related to the field of waste management, public consultations for the preparation of the 5th National Report on the implementation of the Aarhus Convention, and a public invitation to nongovernmental organizations to participate in the preparation of this National Report.
-A public discussion was also organized for the Draft Law on Protection from the Negative Effects of Climate Change and Protection of the Ozone Layer, a Public Discussion on the Draft National Plan of Montenegro for Adaptation to Climate Change.
+A public discussion was also organized for the Draft Law on Protection from the Negative Effects of Climate Change and Protection of the Ozone Layer, a Public Discussion on the Draft National Plan of Montenegro for Adaptation to Climate Change,

-Public participation is also ensured in the process of declaring protected natural assets, in the way that public discussions are organized for the Proposal for an act on declaring an area protected and protection studies for protected natural assets, management plans for protected areas.
+Public participation is also provided in the procedure of declaring protected natural resources, by organizing public hearings for the Proposal of the Act on declaring an area protected and the Protection Study for a protected natural resource.
 Thus, during 2022, a public discussion was organized for three Management Plan Proposals for marine protected areas (Platamuni, Katič and Stari Ulcinj), for the sake of transparency and better involvement of interested parties.